What does graphite do in our reactors?

 On November 2 we submitted a safety case to the ONR seeking approval for return to service of Reactor 4 and we are about to submit a similar case for Reactor 3.

 The safety cases must demonstrate that, for the next period of operation, the reactor will operate safely and shut down safely in an earthquake or other extreme event.

 The ONR will, completely independently, rigorously review the case before deciding whether or not to approve for return to service.
 It is not possible for us to confirm with certainty how long this process will take; our top priority is that it’s completed with appropriate rigour.

-Nonetheless, energy market rules require us to provide our most likely view of return to service dates and, for this purpose, we have said January 14 2019 for Reactor 4 and February 21 2019 for Reactor 3.
+Nonetheless, energy market rules require us to provide our most likely view of return to service dates which are available here.